franciscoaguirre/cosmos-midterm/slides/presentation/markdown/governance.md

 - If delegators don't vote, the corresponding validators inherit their voting power.
 ---
 ## Concerns
-- Few of the biggest validators (centralised exchanges like binance, kraken) never participate in voting.
+- Few of the biggest validators (centralized exchanges like binance, kraken) never participate in voting.
 - No Fast track governance.
 All proposals are treated in the same bucket.
 - Deposit burning when quorum is not reached discourage genuine users from proposing.
 <!-- https://hub.cosmos.network/main/governance/process.html -->